vimpostor/vim-tpipeline/README.md

 ## Can I use the default *tpipeline statusline* outside of tmux as well?

 Yes, use `set stl=%!tpipeline#stl#line()` in your `~/.vimrc`.
-In fact this plugin uses *Vim*'s autoload mechanism to lazily load features, i.e. if you don't use tmux, you can still use the statusline inside vim without a performance penalty.
+In fact this plugin uses *Vim*'s autoload mechanism to lazily load features, i.e. if you don't use tmux, you can still use the statusline inside vim without loading unnecessary features.

 ## How do I get the config from the screenshot at the top?